FRC3005/docs/TelemetryDesignDoc.md

 In particular:

-* The LabView dashboard and SmartDashboard are largely legacy features that have been totally supplanted in functionality by Shuffleboard and Glass.
+* The LabVIEW dashboard and SmartDashboard are largely legacy features that have been totally supplanted in functionality by Shuffleboard and Glass.
 Neither is likely to be easily maintainable in the event of a major breakage.
 Both options are substantially clunkier and less-functional than the alternatives, and teams which choose these dashboards are probably worse-off for the choice.
 Is continued support for legacy team-side dashboard code really worth this cost, especially given the tendency of FRC teams to rewrite most of their code anually?
 * ShuffleBoard is clearly superior to Glass as an operating dashboard, and has many features (robot-code-driven tabs and layouts, data recording and playback) that make it appealing as the "default" robot dashboard.
 However, it is already in danger of slipping into the "legacy code" state of the above two tools due to the migration of developer effort to Glass.
 This could eventually cost teams if support for the dashboard becomes difficult to sustain while no other dashboard option offers a similar featureset.
 * Glass is a *fantastic* tool for real-time plotting and signal analysis, but currently lacks a robust featureset to be usable as a dashboard.

-Under the current ecosystem, effective users will likely want to make use of both Shuffleboard and Glass, while ignoring the LabView dashboard and SmartDashboard.
+Under the current ecosystem, effective users will likely want to make use of both Shuffleboard and Glass, while ignoring the LabVIEW dashboard and SmartDashboard.
 However, the documentation and API shapes do not necessarily lead users to this conclusion.
 Moreover, developer effort is difficult to split between two tools, but the current distribution of features between tools demands it.

 ### Overloading of the Sendable implementation